-The Department of Anthropology at Colorado State University is delighted to announce the Fall 2018 launch of a new PhD program in anthropology focused on Place, Space, and Adaptation.
+The Department of Anthropology and Geography at Colorado State University offers a Ph.D program in anthropology focused on Place, Space, and Adaptation.
 This innovative PhD in anthropology builds on the diverse research interests of our faculty who specialize in cultural anthropology, archaeology, and biological anthropology as well as human and physical geography.
-The program will provide students with the conceptual expertise and skills to address research questions that:
+The program provides students with the conceptual expertise and skills to address research questions that:

 - sit at the intersection of anthropology and geography

 - apply geographic methods to anthropological questions

 - critically evaluate the impact of place and space on human/ecosystem adaptation

 Our faculty are accessible and active mentors who will encourage PhD students to engage meaningfully in research on topics such as forced displacement and resettlement, disaster-driven relocations, health disparities, phylogenetic and paleobiogeography, and landscape archaeology among others.
 Graduates of our program will leave with training and skills that can be leveraged in both academic and non-academic settings.

 Highly qualified candidates will receive three years of funding in the form of graduate teaching assistantships which cover the cost of tuition and provide a monthly stipend.
 All applicants to the PhD anthropology program are automatically considered for these assistantships.
 Seed grants for graduate research are provided by the Anthropology Scholarship Endowment on a competitive basis, and Student Research Scholarships are available to support research as well as travel to conferences.
 Students are also expected to obtain funding from outside resources to support their dissertation research.

 A complete application consists of the following:

 - Statement of Purpose (1-2 pages, single-spaced text)